Draeius/scalara-aufgabe/README.md

   **Example:**
   If I have 100€, friend A has 120€ and friend B has 150€, the maximum amount I could borrow would be 50€.
 - There are other transactions outside of borrowing.
+The task defined lending but did not exclude transactions outside of lending.
+- As each transaction is related to an account, it is possible to send money to outside sources, but not to get money from outside.

 ## Edge Cases